The Emerald Archer. The Battling Bowman. The Modern Day Robin Hood.

 - Ret-Gone: Several examples.

 - The Golden Age Green Arrow and Speedy "never existed" in the new Earth history post-Crisis on Infinite Earths.
-This has caused some problems for the Seven Soldiers continuity when it's referenced.
+This has caused some problems for the Seven Soldiers of Victory continuity when it's referenced.

 - Connor Hawke, Mia Dearden and both versions of Arrowette in The New 52 universe.

 - Rocket Punch: The infamous boxing glove arrows.

 - Rogues Gallery: Much has been made about Ollie's lack of a cohesive Rogues Gallery (a side effect of him not having his own series for the first thirty years of his publication history), though writers keep trying to bring one together, bless their hearts.
 Notable recurring villains include rival archers Shado and Merlyn; martial artist Drakon; stone-skinned mob boss Brick; masked lunatics Count Vertigo, Onomatopoeia, Deathstroke and the Clock King- of the last 4, aside from Onomatopoeia all are originally enemies of someone else.